nicoboyce/ds/_posts/2024-05-27-quick-wins-getting-started-with-zendesk-api.md

 I am always always hearing ops managers who want to get better at Zendesk having this particular problem.

 They've some understanding of engineering and they're looking to explore how Zendesk objects look via the API.
-They have set up token access but hit a roadblock:
+They have set up token access but hit a roadblock<!--excerpt-end-->:

 "I can't get Postman to talk to Zendesk!
 It just says error 401"